Dhole/dhole.github.io/content/post/chip8_emu_2.md

 1](../chip8_emu_1/), please check it if you haven't already!

 In this second part I will explain how I ported the CHIP-8 emulator I built in Rust to an embedded ARM microcontroller.
+I will explain the hardware I chose to build this portable CHIP-8 device, the Rust libraries I used and I'll give an overview of how the code is laid out.
+I excluded details about hardware diagrams and explicit mention of how the hardware is connected to each pin because I'm sure the astute reader will be able to figure this out from the code itself.

 You can find the [source code of the emulator in github](https://github.com/Dhole/chip8-rs)